Lunarbug/Lunarbug/README.md

 I am not Kamala, I am a supporter

 I know times are hard and this election has us in a dark place, but trust me when I say there is light at the end of this tunnel.
 Your life is not worth taking over this.
-To all my Women, Trans kids, LGBTQIA+, and Indigenous people, and POC communities, I see you.
+To all my Women, Trans kids, LGBTQIA+, Indigenous people, and POC communities, I see you.
 You are not alone.
 I know four years is a lot, but we are all working hard to stay strong and positive.
 Today, we grieve.
 Tomorrow, we get to work.

 !!HOTLINES!!